-Component returns are calculated daily and geometrically linked due to frequent funding of the portfolio.
-For 2011 however, component returns were calculated monthly in addition to each date where external cash flows occurred.
+Component returns are calculated daily and geometrically linked.
+For 2011, however, component returns were calculated monthly in addition to each date where external cash flows occurred.
 Income returns measure the effect of rental income on the change in the real estate value (property value + cash position).
 Capital returns measure the effect of revaluations of the properties and the effect of transaction- and other operating costs.
-Furthermore, the capital return component will include the FX return between the NOK and the currencies in the real estate composite.
+Furthermore, the capital return component includes the FX return between NOK and the currencies in the real estate composite.

-The geometric linking of the individual time weighted components returns creates interactions terms that result in annual income and capital returns that will not necessarily sum up to the total return.
+The geometric linking of the individual time-weighted component returns creates interaction terms that result in annual income and capital returns that will not necessarily sum up to the total return.